Belgian Super Saison

 - Rack to a brite tank (we use 5 gallon glass carboys) that has been purged with CO2 to avoid oxygen pickup, add 1 tsp of unflavoured gelatin dissolved in a cup of hot distilled water per 5 gallons of beer, and allow to clear for 2-3 days.

 - Package as you would normally.
-Though some will argue that this style of Belgian beer should only be bottled, if we still had to bottle we wouldn't be brewing beer. 😉 We rack to kegs that have first been purged with CO2.
-We chill the kegs to near freezing while carbonating at the same time in a 6-keg conditioning fridge.
+Though some will argue that this style of Belgian beer should only be bottled, if we still had to bottle we wouldn't be brewing beer. 😉 We rack to kegs that have first been purged with CO2 and then chill to near freezing while carbonating at the same time in a 6-keg conditioning fridge.
 After ~1-2 weeks at serving pressure the kegs will be carbonated and ready to serve.
 In a hurry?
 Free to raise the CO2 pressure temporarily to 30-40 PSI to carbonate fast over a 24 period, and then turn back down to serving pressure.

 - Carbonate this beer to higher than normal levels, around 2.5 to 3.5 volumes of CO2 minimum, and possibly as high as 4.5 (this is personal preference).
 If bottling, make sure to use thicker bottles rated to higher carbonation levels such as champagne bottles.